ArminDaneshvar/House-price-estimation/README.md

-## In the following description, I will be discussed the features of a dataset.
-Please estimate the price in dollars.
+## In the following description, I will be discussed the features of a dataset. the price of houses is estimated in dollars.
 The data is stored in the "Prediction of the House price.csv" file.
 ***
 ### House area in square meters (Area)
 ### Number of bedrooms (Room)